antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

 # Kernel

 > "There is no way to Nirvana, Nirvana is the way.
-There is no Nirvana outside of your practice." - Quotes from Zen
+There is no Nirvana outside of your practice." - Thich Nhat Hanh, Shunryu Suzuki

 ## Practice